-KEY RESPONSIBILITIES Establishes sound corporate governance in compliance with applicable regulatory requirements and best practices Oversees the Company's strategies related to corporate responsibility, including ESG matters Assists our Board in establishing criteria and qualifications for potential Board members Identifies and recruits high quality individuals to become members of our Board and recommends director nominees to the Board Leads the Board in its annual assessment of the Board's performance Reviews committee membership and recommends nominees for each committee of the Board Oversees the Company's ethics and compliance program, and Oversees the Company's political activities, including any political spending
+MEMBERS KEY RESPONSIBILITIES David P. O'Connor, CHAIR Bryce Blair Establishes sound corporate governance in compliance with applicable regulatory requirements and best practices Karin M. Klein Oversees the Company's strategies related to corporate responsibility, including ESG matters Peter D. Linneman Assists our Board in establishing criteria and qualifications for potential Board members The Board has determined that each member of the Nominating and Governance Committee is Identifies and recruits high quality individuals to become members of our Board and recommends director nominees to the Board independent within the meaning of the Company's independence standards and applicable listing Leads the Board in its annual assessment of the Board's performance standards of the Nasdaq Stock Market.
+Reviews committee membership and recommends nominees for each committee of the Board Oversees the Company's ethics and compliance program, and The committee met four times in 2021 Oversees the Company's political activities, including any political spending